women spending time alone enjoying a shower and self care time.

 9. Exercise / Move Your body

-Moving your body is good for you, so get up and do something!
+Moving your body is good for all of us.
 However, it’s important to pick the right activity that you enjoy in order to maintain a healthy balance between movement and the things you like to do.

 Many people think that they do not have time to exercise.
-This is a misconception because in reality, people who work out regularly are less stressed and more productive in their jobs.
+This is a misconception because, in reality, people who make the time to work out regularly are less stressed and more productive in their jobs.

 There are many benefits to exercise, but a significant benefit is that it reduces the risk of heart disease.
 Exercise promotes cardiovascular health, reduces blood pressure, increases endurance, boosts energy levels and helps people sleep.